 7. How to Take Photos 2: Aperture

 Almost all this information comes from lessons by Chris Parker and Chris Bray, including the photo examples.
+Information on sweet spots comes from Simon d'Entremont on Youtube.

 Aperture (the size of the hole in the camera’s diaphragm) controls depth of field, which is the amount of space in the image that will be in focus (sharp, crisp).
 A shallow depth of field keeps only one precise distance in focus: